inpe-cdsr/catalog/README.md

 #### dgi_catalog_inpe_stac

 [dgi_catalog_inpe_stac](https://github.com/gqueiroz/inpe-stac) is a [SpatioTemporal Asset Catalog (STAC)](https://github.com/radiantearth/stac-spec) service.
 This service is a STAC implementation for INPE Catalog.

+Existing volumes in development mode:

+  - `/inpe_stac`: this folder needs to point to the [inpe-stac](https://github.com/gqueiroz/inpe-stac) source code, that is the [inpe_stac](https://github.com/gqueiroz/inpe-stac/tree/master/inpe_stac) folder.

 Environment variables file is named as `./env/inpe_stac.env` and its variables are: